Grsmto/simplebar/.github/ISSUE_TEMPLATE/questions.md

 ## 💬 Questions and Help

-xstyled project is young, but please before asking your question:
+Please before asking your question:

 - Read carefully the README of the project
 - Search if your answer has already been answered in old issues